 Compensation for Injured Workers in the 21st Century

 Workers’ compensation systems arose as one of the great political compromises of the Progressive Era: workers injured on the job gave up the right to sue their employers for personal injury damages in return for less generous but more certain benefits.
-This exchange became known as The Grand Bargain.
+This exchange became known as The Grand Bargain, the subject of a symposium at Rutgers Law School co-sponsored by the Rutgers Center for Risk and Responsibility, the Pound Institute for Civil Justice, Northeastern University School of Law on September 23, 2016.

 This bargain has survived over the ensuing century despite frequent political battles in the states, often fought below the national radar screen.
 Over the past 25 years, the attacks on these systems have escalated.
 Most recently, a politically powerful coalition has proposed further constraints on benefits through implementation of “opt-out” systems, which allow employers to substitute self-designed and self-implemented programs for the traditional statutory system.
 Remedies have become so constricted that some courts have questioned whether a quid pro quo still supports the Grand Bargain.